cnr-ibba/SMARTER-database/docs/data-import.rst

 this is the simplest data file, when data belongs to the same country and breed.
-With this situation, you could create samples while processing the genotype file simply by adding the ``--create-samples`` flag to the appropriate importing script (for more information, see :ref:`Process PLINK-like files`, :ref:`Process ILLUMINA ROW files` and :ref:`Process AFFIMETRIX files` sections)
+With this situation, you could create samples while processing the genotype file simply by adding the ``--create-samples`` flag to the appropriate importing script (for more information, see :ref:`Processing PLINK-like files`, :ref:`Processing ILLUMINA ROW files` and :ref:`Processing AFFIMETRIX files` sections)

-The second approach need to be used when you have different breeds in you genotype file, or there are additional information that can't be derived from the genotype file, like the country of origin, the sample name or the breed codes which could have different values respect to the values stored in the genotype file.
+The second approach need to be used when you have different breeds in you genotype file, or when there are additional information that can't be derived from the genotype file, like the country of origin, the sample name or the breed codes which could have different values respect to the values stored in the genotype file.
 Other scenario could be *illumina row* or *affymetrix report* files which don't